canjs/can-define/docs/types.propDefinition.md

 propertyName: "typeName"
 ```

-@type {Constructor} Either creates a method or Defines a [can-define.types.TypeConstructor Type] setting with a constructor function.
+@type {Constructor} Either creates a method or Defines a [can-define.types.typeConstructor Type] setting with a constructor function.
 Constructor functions are identified with [can-reflect.isConstructorLike].

 ```
 propertyName: Constructor